 Harnessing consumer psychology is the most powerful way to accomplish your CTR marketing goals.
 It will allow you to craft compelling content that exceeds your users’ expectations, reinforces their self-concept, piques their curiosity and sense of urgency, and demonstrates your trustworthiness.
 In the quest on how to improve CTR, psychology is the map that will help you fulfill it.

-Applying these basic principles of consumer psychology can help you improve your CTR across every digital marketing channel, and see excellent returns for your business.
+Applying these basic principles of consumer psychology can help you figure out how to improve CTR across every digital marketing channels, and see excellent returns for your business.

 - Neil Patel.
 (2018).
 13 Ways To Improve Your Organic Click-Through Rate.